-The 2022 spring and fall semester tests were successful for siren/PA systems, voice, and text messaging.
+The 2023 spring and fall semester tests were successful for siren/PA systems, voice, and text messaging.
+For immediate notification, from any of these systems, the campus community is directed to go to https://emergency.cornell.edu for further updates and information.

-Sign Up for University Notification Systems
+Sign Up for University Notification Systems (CornellALERTS)